JetBrains/intellij-sdk-docs/topics/Dialog-and-popup-sizes.md

 Best for: several components that are stacked vertically.

-For example, the <control>Rename File</control> dialog has several input fields and checkboxes in one column:

 ![The Rename dialog with two input fields, two checkboxes, and actions in the dialog footer.
 The components are stacked vertically in one column](dialog_popup_sizes_extra_small.png){width="706"}

 #### Small